olivialundbergh/1md031-lab-2023/checklist.md

 ## 01 Git

-- [hej] Fork and clone the 1md031-lab-21 repository
+- [hejdå] Fork and clone the 1md031-lab-21 repository